Holographic Aspects of Non-minimal $R^3 F^2 $ Black Brane in an EFT Framework: Non-minimal AdS Black Brane Solution

 The non-minimal Einstein-Yang-Mills theory with a negative cosmological constant can be described in terms of the action functional below\cite{Balakin:2015gpq},\cite{Sert:2020vmq},\cite{Lambiase:2008zz},

 where $\kappa$ is the gravitational constant, $R$ is the Ricci scalar, $\Lambda = -\frac{3}{L^2}$ is the cosmological constant, $L$ is the AdS radius, $q_1$ is a constant dimensionless parameter, and $\mathcal{F} = \text{Tr}(F_{\mu\nu}^{(a)} F^{(a)\mu\nu})$ is the Yang-Mills invariant.
-The dimensionful coupling constant $q_2$ (with dimensions $[L]^6$) characterizes the non-minimal interaction between the gauge field and curvature.\\ The Yang-Mills field tensor is given by:
+The dimensionful coupling constant $q_2$ (with dimensions $[L]^6$) characterizes the non-minimal interaction between the gauge field and curvature.
+From an EFT viewpoint, $q_2$ is understood to be suppressed by an ultraviolet scale, and we will work to first order in $q_2$, assuming $|q_2|/L^6 \ll 1$.\\ The Yang-Mills field tensor is given by:

 where the gauge coupling constant is set to unity, and $A_{\nu}$ represents the Yang-Mills potentials.\\ Variation of the action~(\ref{action}) with respect to the spacetime metric $g_{\mu\nu}$ yields the field equations: